 , and Nursing

-FALL-ONLY students may take full courseloads at these USAL Facultades
+Students may take courses at the following USAL Facultades

 Please review the Guide to Finding Classes

 The minimum passing grade for this program is: 5 out of 10 on the Spanish grading scale; C on the U.S. grading scale

 You are required to live in program housing.

 We are committed to making study abroad accessible to all interested and eligible students.
 We hope that students with accessibility needs will pursue study abroad opportunities and use the available support services on campus for assistance and advice when necessary.

 With over 200 approved-programs, we are confident that you will find a program that fits your interests and goals.
 Programs offer varying degrees of academic and lifestyle support.
 Please make an appointment with your OGE advisor to discuss how to best support any special needs you might have on programs that may interest you.

 To learn more about the resources for students on campus and also for advice on how to request accommodations overseas, please visit the Georgetown Academic Resource Center’s website